talk2MeGooseman/ueberauth_patreon/README.md

       redirect_uri: System.get_env("PATREON_REDIRECT_URI")
     ```

-1. Include the Überauth plug in your controller:
+1. Include the Überauth plug in your router pipeline:

     ```elixir
-    defmodule MyApp.AuthController do
+    defmodule TestPatreonWeb.Router do
-      use MyApp.Web, :controller
+      use TestPatreonWeb, :router

       pipeline :browser do
         plug Ueberauth